KLM Cityhopper Flight 433: Accident investigation

-The final report from the Netherlands Aviation Safety Board found that pilot error, through inadequate use of flight controls during unequal throttle go-around, resulting in loss of control, was the primary cause of the accident.
+The final report from the Netherlands Aviation Safety Board found that pilot error, through inadequate use of flight controls during an unequal throttle go-around, resulting in a loss of control, was the primary cause of the accident.
 In addition, the report included recommendations directed at KLM, regarding contributing factors, addressing: improved training on crew resource management; improved pilot assessment techniques; and improved guidance on flying with an idle engine.
 In addition, the report found that the crash was generally survivable, with the captain's death attributable to not wearing his shoulder restraints.

 In popular culture

 The crash of KLM Cityhopper Flight 433 was covered in 2019 in "Fatal Approach", an episode of the internationally syndicated Canadian TV documentary series Mayday.